-I’ve been a writer and musician for over a decade, and have been teaching music lessons for 7 years.
+I’ve been a writer and musician for over a decade, and have been teaching music lessons for 10 years.
 I began journaling at 15, mostly free-writing and poetry.
 This was my segway into guitar and songwriting.
-Piece by piece, I’ve gathered angles of myriad profession.
+Over the years, piece by piece, I’ve gathered many angles to my myriad profession.

 I’ll never forget my first singer/songwriter experience when I was 17.
 I watched my neighbor play guitar and sing on his porch.
-That was it!
-That moment changed the rest of my life and set me on the road I’m on today.
+That moment changed my life and set me on the road I’m on today.
 Music and poetry can be transcendent when there is truth and love behind it.

 Post-Satori and a plethora of songs later, I fell into the world of electronic music production and engineering, getting hands-on with computer software and a keyboard controller.
-Furthering my advancement in the technological arts, I attended SAE institute of Technology located in the heart of New York City.
-I graduated from the program in high standings.
+Furthering my advancement in the technological arts, I attended SAE Institute of Technology located in the heart of New York City.
+I graduated from the program with high standings.

 The introduction to electronic music was a seed planted many years ago working with a friend producer and DJ.
 Over the years that seed developed into a unique cohesion of computer production with organic guitar songwriting.
 The electronica artist Loryn was born from this elemental form of designing music.
 Jointly, signed as Loryn with GoDIY Records, I began offering a licensing/production service for other artists, pitching my original remixes of their songs to opportunities in television.